live-clones/gmsh/src/imgui/README.txt

 sideways as one uses it is a window that will not sit still.

-Everything that used to be a window of its own is described that way now -- the options, the visibility, the plugins, the size fields, and the three windows of the Help menu -- so neither interface builds a dialog by hand any more.
+Everything that used to be a window of its own is described that way now -- the options, the visibility, the plugins, the size fields, the three windows of the Help menu, and the parameters a solver attaches to one entity -- so neither interface builds a dialog by hand any more.
 The last two brought their own vocabulary: what the panes are about, written above the row of tabs (Panel::header) and named in bold (Field::heading); what stands on the line of a pane's button and outside what scrolls above it (Pane::beside); and a button that drops things to